PeterZs/gaussian-point-splatting/README.md

 This work was supported by the Dutch Research Council (NWO) under the project *VR Retrofit-4U* (Grant ID: [10.61686/EIHMV70145](https://doi.org/10.61686/EIHMV70145)).

-The large-scale scene (Jastrzebia Góra) used in our teaser was provided by [Andrii Shramko](https://www.linkedin.com/in/andrii-shramko/), [Teleportour](https://teleportour.com/).
+The large-scale scene (Jastrzebia GÃ³ra) used in our teaser was provided by [Andrii Shramko](https://www.linkedin.com/in/andrii-shramko/), [Teleportour](https://teleportour.com/).